Sane C++ Libraries

 Detailed Description

-Iterates files and directories inside a given path.
+Iterates files and directories inside a given path without allocating any memory.

 Example of recursive iteration of a directory: